This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will need to return to have your BP checked and to have other lab tests done.
 Write down your questions so you remember to ask them during your visits.

-Talk with your healthcare provider about these and other lifestyle changes you can make to manage your hypertension:
+Talk with your healthcare provider about these and other ways to manage hypertension:

 - Check your BP at home.
 Sit and rest for 5 minutes before you take your BP.
 Extend your arm and support it on a flat surface.
 Your arm should be at the same level as your heart.
 Follow the directions that came with your BP monitor.
 If possible, take at least 2 BP readings each time.
 Take your BP at least twice a day at the same times each day, such as morning and evening.
 Keep a record of your BP readings and bring it to your follow-up visits.
 Ask your healthcare provider what your BP should be.